Architecture Overview

 -

-The following section discusses technical details of the Eco Protocol.
-If you’re not familiar with concepts like Storage Proofs, please see the Storage Proofs section.
+The following section discusses the technical details of the Eco Protocol.
+If you’re unfamiliar with concepts like Storage Proofs, please see the Storage Proofs section.

 High-Level System Architecture

-The Origin chain is the chain where the User requests the intent and the Destination chain is the chain where the filler executes a transfer request.
+The Origin chain is the chain where the User requests the intent, and the Destination chain is the chain where the solver executes a transfer request.
 The system relies on 3 contracts across these chains to manage cross-chain transfers:

 -